-On July 25, 2012, the European Commission decided that Ryanair, along with Aer Lingus and Aer Arann, had been in receipt of unlawful state aid from the Irish government as a result of being an identified beneficiary of the two-tier air travel tax in place for flights departing from Irish airports between March 2009 and March 2011.
+On July 25, 2012, the European Commission decided that Ryanair, along with Aer Lingus Group plc ("Aer Lingus") and Aer Arann, had been in receipt of unlawful state aid from the Irish government as a result of being an identified beneficiary of the two-tier air travel tax in place for flights departing from Irish airports between March 2009 and March 2011.
 Ryanair was the original complainant to the European Commission, alleging that the air travel tax favored Aer Arann and Aer Lingus.
 Ryanair appealed the decision of the European Commission to the EU General Court on November 14, 2012.
-Judgment is expected within 18-24 months of the date of filing.
+The hearing in the EU General Court took place in June 2014, and judgment is expected within six months of the hearing.
 The EU General Court may affirm or annul the European Commission decision.
 The Irish State is obliged to recover the unlawful state aid from Ryanair before the Irish courts notwithstanding Ryanair's appeal of the EU Commission decision, and initiated its claim in April 2013.
-The Irish State is seeking approximately €12 million plus interest from Ryanair in these proceedings.
+The Irish State is seeking approximately &12 million plus interest from Ryanair in these proceedings.
 Ryanair has also issued proceedings before the Irish courts for recovery of the entire amount of the air travel tax paid during the period March 2009 - March 2011 on the basis of the two-tier nature of the tax being unlawful under EU law.
-Ryanair is seeking approximately €88 million from the Irish State in these proceedings.